jolllof/reddit-sentiment-etl/README.md

 - Pandas
 - Sentiment Transformer (cardiffnlp/twitter-roberta-base-sentiment)
 - Emotion Transformer (j-hartmann/emotion-english-distilroberta-base)
+- Scikit-Learn
 - Apache Airflow
 - PySpark (optional for scale)
-- AWS S3 / PostgreSQL / BigQuery (optional for storage)
+- AWS S3 / RDS / PostgreSQL
+- TQDM progressbars

 ---

 ## ✅ Next Steps

-- Add topic modeling or keyword extraction
-- Incorporate comment sentiment for deeper insights
 - Deploy with Docker and set up on a cloud scheduler (e.g., AWS MWAA or Cloud Composer)

 ---

 ## 📬 Contact

-Feel free to reach out or open an issue for questions or collaboration ideas!
+Feel free to reach out or open an issue for questions or collaboration ideas at: **jollofcodes@gmail.com**